Chapter 3 : News Spreads Faster Than a Snitch

 "You're lucky I’m nice.
 I'll be merciful."
 Rona grinned.
 This was a good day.

 "Thank you.
-That's all the answer I needed," he said, reverting to his usual charming smile and mischievous glint.
+That's all the answer I needed," he said, reverting to his charming smile.
 He stood to leave.
 "But I'll have you know, I'm not going to let you win anymore."

 Before Rona could think of a retort, Jason came up behind Oliver, waving a piece of toast around dangerously.
 "What do you think you're doing here?
 Loser's table is that way — eh?
 Rona?"
 His arms waved around.
 "Don't you know it's Wood?
 You have to be careful, you don't let him — "